TRaSH-Guides/Guides/docs/File-and-Folder-Structure/Replace-copies-with-hardlinks.md

 #### The All-in-One Script (Recommended)

-Use option 1 in the following guide: [How to run the unRAID mover for qBittorrent with the Mover Tuning](/Downloaders/qBittorrent/Tips/How-to-run-the-unRaid-mover-for-qBittorrent/){:target="_blank" rel="noopener noreferrer"} that also will install fclones for you automatically.
+Use option 1 in the following guide: [How to run the unRAID mover for qBittorrent with the Mover Tuning](/Downloaders/qBittorrent/Tips/How-to-run-the-unRaid-mover-for-qBittorrent/) that also will install fclones for you automatically.

 #### How to Install the Standalone fclones on unRAID